Blatke/Bodymask/How to mod it? - For Modders.md

 </build>
 </packer>
 ```
 Just feel free to change <guid>, <name>, <version>, <author> and <description>.
 As it was told, only top has bodymask functioning on body, so we use <list type="ftop"> standing for "female top".
-In the tag <item>, the field mesh-a is the name of the prefab you created.
+In the tag <item>, the field "**mesh-a**" is the file name of the prefab you have in the prefabs folder.
 You have to create a prefab, even for an empty object, otherwise hooh tools cannot pack it into a mod.
+The field "**bodymask-tex**" is the file name of the png image in the prefabs folder.

+For other fields, please check: https://hooh-hooah.github.io/#/technical/category-list-female?id=female-top .

+With everything above, you can now **Build** the mod.